Cray-HPE/docs-csm/operations/validate_csm_health.md

 See [Manage Node Consoles](conman/Manage_Node_Consoles.md) for information on how to connect to the node's console.

-The boot will fail, but should reach the dracut stage.
+The boot may take up to 10 or 15 minutes.
+It will fail, but should reach the dracut stage.
 If the dracut stage is reached, this test can be considered successful.
 This shows that the CSM services needed to boot a node are available and working properly.

 More specifically, this test is considered successful if the console output has something similar to the following